riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 If used with an ISA that has any of the registers x16-x31 and f0-f31, then these registers are considered temporaries.

+The ILP32E calling convention is not compatible with ISAs that have registers that require load and store alignments of more than 32-bits.
+In particular, this calling convention must not be used with the D ISA extension.

 ## <a name=named-abis></a> Named ABIs

 This specification defines the following named ABIs: